joyapisi/To-Do-List/README.md

 ## Install Linters

-You can find linters for most of the programming languages, e.g. Rubocop for Ruby or ESLint for JavaScript.
+Linters for various programming languages are available for use, e.g. Rubocop for Ruby or ESLint for JavaScript.

-Also, there are many ways you can integrate a linter in your workflow:
+There are many ways you can integrate a linter in your workflow:

 -text editor plugin
 -GitHub Actions
 -GitHub apps

-## Set up Linters
+### Steps to Install Linters

 **Note:** The npm package manager is going to create a node_modules directory to install all of your dependencies.
 You shouldn't commit that directory.
 To avoid that, you can create a .gitignore file and add node_modules to it: